61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 Frame in Spots for Your RV Equipment

 Generators are awesome… as long as they don’t tip!
 While some RVs (mostly the bigger/expensive ones) have built in, on board spots for the generator, there are many that don’t.
-By using a couple of 2x4s in one of your storage areas, you make them way more secure for travel!
+It’s a great idea to use a couple of 2x4s in one of your storage areas, you make them way more secure for travel!

 organize rv basement space idea